towner-10/spotify-status-widget/README.md

 ## Deploying

 To deploy your project, you will need to create a [Vercel](https://vercel.com) account.
 Once you have created your account, you can add the generated project from the CLI to your Github and follow these [instructions](https://vercel.com/docs/concepts/deployments/git/vercel-for-github) to deploy your project on the Vercel platform.
+You will also need to add the generated environment variables found in `.env.local` in your project to your Vercel project.
+You can do this by going to your project settings and adding them in the `Environment Variables` section.

 ## Usage of the Widget